The Bankrate promise

-We welcome you to the battle of secured credit cards!
-We’re going to look at the best secured credit cards on the market, compare their value, pros and cons and find the winner.
+In this battle of secured credit cards, we’ll look at some of the best secured credit cards on the market and compare them to find the winner.

 Let the battle begin.

 Picking contenders for the battle of secured credit cards

 Not all secured credit cards have made it to our battle.
 That doesn’t mean there’s something wrong with them.
 For instance, the Capital One Platinum Secured Credit Card is a solid secured card that can help a cardholder create a relationship with one of the top card issuers, and the same applies to the Citi® Secured Mastercard®.